-The Smokefree Action Coalition is a group of organisations committed to promoting public health.
-We came together initially to lobby for smokefree workplaces and are now committed to reducing the harm caused by tobacco more generally.
+The Smokefree Action Coalition is a group of more than 300 organisations committed to promoting public health and reducing the harm caused by tobacco.

 The group initially came together to work for smokefree workplaces and continues to be active on tobacco control issues.
 Following our campaign the coalition government published its Tobacco Plan in March 2011.
 This set out a comprehensive strategy containing ambitions to reduce smoking prevalence to 18.5% or less by 2015.
 This target was met and prevalence continues to fall.

 Current smokefree strategy

 Tobacco control is a largely devolved function across the countries of the United Kingdom, for example with respect to health, education and local government.
 However, some areas, such as excise tax, and international negotiations on the WHO Framework Convention on Tobacco Control, remain a reserved matter in which the UK government takes the lead.

 In July 2017 the Department of Health published its new Tobacco Control Plan for England.
 The Smokefree Action Coalition is pleased to see a new Plan with renewed targets and actions designed to deliver a smokefree generation.
 However, the Coalition is concerned that no specific funding has been committed to deliver the actions and objectives set out in the Plan.
 You can read a detailed response from ASH to the Plan here.